 - 2 quarts of water

-- 1 tablespoon natural dish soap or natural oil
+- 1 tablespoon of natural dish soap or natural oil

-- 2 hot peppers or 1 tablespoon hot sauce
+- 2 hot peppers or 1 tablespoon of hot sauce

-Garlic spray is organic, so it won’t harm your plants or the environment.
+Garlic spray is an organic pesticide, so it won’t harm your plants or the environment.
 It’s also much safer for people and pets than chemical sprays, unless one of your pets is a rabbit.
 Garlic spray is effective against many different pests, but it won’t stop most burrowing pests.
 It’s safe and inexpensive to make at home, although it can be a mild skin and eye irritant.